multigcs/riocore/README.md

 ## About <a name = "about"></a>

-LinuxCNC-RIO is a code generator for using FPGA boards as Realtime-IO for LinuxCNC.
+LinuxCNC-RIO is a cost-effective and flexible alternative to traditional hardware setups like Mesa boards, it's a code generator for using FPGA boards as Realtime-IO for LinuxCNC.

 Furthermore, the complete configuration and hal is generated. a json configuration file serves as the basis

 * no Soft-Core / logic only
-* no jitter
+* operates without a soft-core processor, relying solely on FPGA logic, which eliminates jitter and ensures fast, reliable performance
 * fast and small
-* communication via SPI (with Raspberry PI 4) or Ethernet
+* It supports communication via SPI (e.g., with Raspberry Pi 4) or Ethernet, providing flexibility for different hardware setups
-* generated verilog-code / setup via json files (free pin-selection)
+* Configuration is managed via JSON files, enabling easy customization of pin selection and other parameters.
+The tool automatically generates LinuxCNC configuration files (HAL/INI), saving significant setup time
 * using free FPGA-Toolchain or commercial (depends on the FPGA)
-* runs on many FPGA's (like ICE40, ECP5, MAX10, Artix7, Gowin, CycloneIV, ...)
+* Compatible with a wide range of FPGA boards, including ICE40, ECP5, MAX10, Artix7, Gowin, CycloneIV, and TangNano9K, allowing users to choose hardware that fits their needs and budget
-* supports Open and Closed-Loop
-* multiple and mixed joint types (like Stepper, DC-Servo, RC-Servo)
+* Supports open and closed-loop control for multiple motor types (e.g., stepper motors, DC servos), as well as mixed joint configurations

+It is particularly suited for those who:

+* Use LinuxCNC for CNC control: LinuxCNC-RIO serves as a Realtime-IO interface for LinuxCNC, leveraging FPGA boards for fast, jitter-free communication with CNC hardware
+* Prefer FPGA-based solutions: Users who work with FPGAs such as ICE40, ECP5, MAX10, and others benefit from its ability to generate Verilog code and configurations via JSON files.
+This approach supports open and closed-loop control for various motor types (e.g., stepper, DC servo)
+* Value open-source tools: It supports free FPGA toolchains like YosysHQ's OSS CAD Suite, making it accessible to developers who prefer open-source ecosystems.
+* Avoid proprietary hardware costs: LinuxCNC-RIO provides an alternative to Mesa boards, which can be expensive due to shipping or availability constraints.
+It supports communication via SPI or Ethernet, making it compatible with devices like Raspberry Pi 4

+These features make LinuxCNC-RIO an attractive solution for hobbyists and professionals seeking a customizable, cost-effective Realtime-IO interface for CNC systems

 ## DISCLAIMER <a name = "disclaimer"></a>